hassansartaj/uast-toolset/README.md

 ### Step: 3
 * If using PyCharm IDE, import the *AITester* project in the workspace.
-* Run 'main.py' file with two command line arguments, (i) mode of execution (i.e., train/eval), and (ii) path to store trained model.
+* Run 'main.py' file with two command line arguments, [arg1] mode of execution (i.e., train/eval), and [arg2] path to store trained model.
+* If using Python command prompt, run the command `python main.py <arg1> <arg2>.